walmartlabs/concord-website/docs/plugins/ldap.md

 Additional parameters to use are:

-- `user` - the user id, email address, or user principal name to search for
+- `user`: the user id, email address, or user principal name to search for

 <a name="getGroup"/>
 ## Get Group

 The LDAP task can be used to search for a group with the `getUser` action.
 You can specifiy whether it is a security group or not by `securityEnabled`

 ```yaml
 flows: